newton-long/PatternAnalysis-2025/recognition/adni-convnext-46984407/README.md

 - **20% Validation Set** — used to monitor performance during training and trigger early stopping once validation accuracy plateaued.
 - **Separate Test Set** — unseen during training and validation; used once for final evaluation.

 This **80/20 split** strikes a balance between having sufficient training data and a meaningful validation signal.
-It’s particularly suitable for small medical datasets like ADNI, where too small a validation set increases variance and too large a split reduces training stability.
+It’s a standard ratio in small medical datasets, providing enough variance in validation while preserving training stability [2].

-The separate **test set** ensures an unbiased assessment of true generalisation capability, while the validation split enables controlled tuning of model hyperparameters and early stopping to prevent overfitting.
+The separate **test set** ensures an unbiased estimate of generalisation, while the validation split allows controlled tuning of hyperparameters and early stopping to prevent overfitting.

-In summary, preprocessing standardized all images for consistent input into ConvNeXt, and the 80/20 split (with a held-out test set) ensured the model was trained effectively while maintaining a fair evaluation protocol.
+In summary, preprocessing standardized all images for consistent ConvNeXt input, and the 80/20 split (with a held-out test set) ensured fair, reproducible evaluation.

+---

 **Algorithm Visualisation**:
 <img width="1710" height="1144" alt="adni_convnext_flow" src="https://github.com/user-attachments/assets/86fbdbe4-4614-45d8-abdc-20403c172767" />